 • Once it’s dressed, serve the salad immediately.

-–Add one teaspoon of honey for a touch of sweetness, particularly good when making a salad that includes pears or other fruit
+- Add one to two teaspoon of honey for a touch of sweetness, particularly good when making a salad that includes pears or other fruit

 Ingredients